 If God has decreed or determined that we all say Yes to Him with no qualification or condition, then no human soul could possibly perish.
 Nor could we be at liberty to choose God and accept His will for the sake of His love and goodness above all else.
-If we choose to say No to God, the negative consequence of being alienated and separated from Him is something we bring upon ourselves (Deuteronomy 30:19; 2 Timothy 2:12, etc.).
-God has willed with the necessity that we have the freedom to say Yes or No to His will, for He desires that we truly love Him to make our abode with Him (John 14:23).
+If we choose to say No to God, the negative consequence of being alienated and separated from Him is something we bring upon ourselves (Deut 30:19; 2 Tim 2:12, etc.).
+God has willed with the necessity that we have the freedom to say Yes or No to His will, for He desires that we truly love Him to make our abode with Him (Jn 14:23).

 God desires that we say Yes instead of No, and so, He has given each of us the liberty to decide for ourselves.
 He does not determine that we say Yes to His will, or else our love for God and our faithful obedience to Him, because of our love, become non-sequitur.
 In the same vein, neither did God determine nor coerce Mary to say Yes to the angel Gabriel.
 God willed with the necessity that Our Lady has the freedom to choose Him over any natural desire of hers.
-This liberty of will that God decreed Mary should have entailed consequences not only for her but also for all humanity.
+This liberty of will that God decreed for Mary should have entailed consequences not only for her but also for all humanity.

 When God fashioned Mary’s soul at the first instant of her conception, He knew that she would confidently say Yes just by having created her without having to peer into the future to discover for Himself what her answer to the angel would be (Scientia media).
 It’s like someone who can know an entire story from beginning to end by just looking at the cover of a book.
 The only reason Mary couldn’t have said No was because God infallibly knew in the immediate eternal present that she would say Yes to Him.
 And since He knew Mary would say Yes, she would then have had to.
 Thus, neither did God have to depend on her Fiat to become incarnate, though He desired that she freely say Yes before He would.

 For God, it wasn’t a question of will she or won’t she say Yes.
 God didn’t rely on other possible options either if she should say No. There is nothing outside of God that can constrain Him, for He infallibly knows all things that do or shall exist.
 But God may obligate Himself to do what is righteous in concurrence with His moral attributes.
 What God decreed with necessity, therefore, was that He send the angel Gabriel to Mary for her free consent so that all people might be saved as He desired, knowing that she would say Yes to Him according to His will.
-Elizabeth, too, could then praise her kinswoman for her obedient act of faith to Our Lady’s merit (Luke 1:45).
+Elizabeth, too, could then praise her kinswoman for her obedient act of faith to Our Lady’s merit (Lk 1:45).

 God could only have coerced Mary to say Yes if He did not know for certain what her reply would be or if He knew she would say No. There is nothing glorious about God imposing His will on anyone created in His image and acting like a benevolent tyrant or a patronizer.
 And, of course, God sent His Son into the world because of His absolute love for us, not because He had to.
 A traditional hyper-Calvinist will tell us that God decreed or determined Adam should sin so that the Son could save the Elect from the bondage of sin and damnation for the glory of God.
-However, we, in turn, must freely reciprocate our heavenly Father’s love just as Jesus did by being obedient to Him if we hope to be saved and make our eternal dwelling with Him as He desires (John 14:15, 23; 15:10).
+However, we, in turn, must freely reciprocate our heavenly Father’s love just as Jesus did by being obedient to Him if we hope to be saved and make our eternal dwelling with Him as He desires (Jn 14:15, 23; 15:10).
 Our salvation is conditional.
-This why God has written His laws in every human heart.
+This is why God has written His laws in every human heart.
 These laws concern our inner life, not our outward circumstances.

 Our relationship with God is covenantal from the time He first created Adam who sinned by his own free will, or else there could be no such thing as original sin in the first place and no need for a redeemer and savior.
-Indeed, Mary proclaims in her Magnificat: “My soul glorifies the Lord, and my spirit rejoices in God my savior” (Luke 1:46-47).
+Indeed, Mary proclaims in her Magnificat: “My soul glorifies the Lord, and my spirit rejoices in God my savior” (Lk 1:46-47).
 Without her Fiat, our Blessed Lady would have no cause to rejoice.
 God’s glory is proclaimed by the supernatural quality of our souls through co-operation with His saving grace and the gifts of the Holy Spirit.
-Our righteousness must be our very own in collaboration with the Holy Spirit for us to enter the kingdom of heaven (Matthew 5:20).
+Our righteousness must be our very own in collaboration with the Holy Spirit for us to enter the kingdom of heaven (Mt 5:20).

 At the Annunciation, Mary led our way to God in the order of grace by helping make our pilgrimage of faith possible.
-By her free consent to be the mother of our Lord and Savior, Jesus Christ came into the world to save us from our sins and to exemplify in his humanity what we must do to be saved in concurrence with his own spiritual disposition (1 John 1:7; 3:3).
+By her free consent to be the mother of our Lord and Savior, Jesus Christ came into the world to save us from our sins and to exemplify in his humanity what we must do to be saved in concurrence with his own spiritual disposition (1 Jn 1:7; 3:3).
 Without free will, we couldn’t possibly possess the supernatural virtues that sanctify and justify the soul before God and unite it to Him.

 That the Son of man should suffer for our transgressions and die as an expiation for our sins wasn’t an option for God either.
 Jesus himself said: “Was it not necessary for the Messiah to endure these things and to enter into his glory?”
-(Luke 24:26).
-So, what was also necessary was that our Lord be “made of a woman” who had the liberty to accept or reject the will of God, as much as Eve had, as to fulfill all righteousness (Galatians 4:4).
+(Lk 24:26).
+So, what was also necessary was that our Lord be “made of a woman” who had the liberty to accept or reject the will of God, as much as Eve had, as to fulfill all righteousness (Gal 4:4).
 God didn’t depend on Mary’s reply to the angel, but the Incarnation did.
 Nor did God depend on Eve to cast her and her husband out from Eden.
 Adam and Eve had themselves banished from paradise by freely disobeying God.
 They weren’t predetermined to sin or else they would be morally inculpable.
 Their disobedience, therefore, could be undone only by the obedience of Jesus (New Adam) and Mary (New Eve) in their filial love for the Father and complete willingness to propitiate His justice.

-So, our Lord didn’t have to become a man to expiate sin, but in His love and mercy for mankind, God willed to reconcile the world to Himself by the sacrifice of the Son, provided a woman should humbly and lovingly receive Him into the world (Revelation 3:20).
+So, our Lord didn’t have to become a man to expiate sin, but in His love and mercy for mankind, God willed to reconcile the world to Himself by the sacrifice of the Son, provided a woman should humbly and lovingly receive Him into the world (Rev 3:20).
 That Mary should say Yes was as necessary as it was for her divine Son to suffer and die to atone for the sins of mankind since the Father graciously willed her moral participation and decreed it should be enough.
-The sacrifice Jesus made of himself in the person of the Son was his humble and loving Yes to the Father in his humanity (John 14:31).
+The sacrifice Jesus made of himself in the person of the Son was his humble and loving Yes to the Father in his humanity (Jn 14:31).
 God would have it no other way, or else the angel Gabriel wouldn’t have appeared to the Virgin Mary at all.

 Thus, God desired that Mary say Yes to His will and decreed that she shouldn’t decide to say No if she hoped to be saved with the rest of humanity.
 Our Blessed Lady’s Yes to God temporally preceded her Divine Son’s Yes to the Father and brought the Lamb of God into the world so that his Yes may redeem humanity (Jn 1:29).
 Mary freely chose what God desired, since she desired nothing but what He desired.
-For this reason, the Holy Spirit overshadowed her, and she conceived and bore God’s holy Son (Luke 1:35).
+For this reason, the Holy Spirit overshadowed her, and she conceived and bore God’s holy Son (Lk 1:35).